trufflesuite/ganache/src/packages/ganache/README.md

                                         either form specifying the initial balance in wei. deprecated aliases: --account                                  [array]

   -a, --wallet.totalAccounts            Number of accounts to generate at startup.
-Capped at 1000 accounts.
                                         deprecated aliases: --accounts                  [number] [default: 10]

   -d, --wallet.deterministic            Use pre-defined, deterministic seed.